droneslab/bauhaus/README.md

 mkdir ~/darvis-home/depends

 # Upgrade version of cmake (needed for C++ bindings)
+# Only do this for ubuntu 20, ignore for ubuntu 22!
+Didn't test on earlier versions than 20.
 cd ~/darvis-home/depends
 sudo apt remove --purge cmake && hash -r sudo apt install build-essential libssl-dev